Using OpenShift extensions

-- DeploymentConfigs objects create new ReplicationControllers based on the new images.
+- DeploymentConfig objects create new ReplicationControllers based on the new images.

 ReplicationControllers according to

-DeploymentConfig can start new a ReplicationController based on state of
+DeploymentConfig objects may start new ReplicationControllers based on the state of

 spec.triggers.
 In the example below, the DeploymentConfig will perform

-automatic rolling update when the it gets triggered by an ImageStream named
+an automatic rolling update when it gets triggered by an ImageStream named

 Recall that ReplicationControllers

-are objects make sure that requested number replicas of the pod defined in the
+are objects that make sure that a requested number of replicas of the pod defined in the

 spec.template are running.